WolBanking77: Wolof Banking Speech Intent Classification Dataset: Dataset evaluation Experiments

 \subsection{ASR System}

-State-of-the-art ASR are chosen as baselines models pre-trained on several languages with the possibility of fine-tuning them on a specific language and domain.
-Below is the description of the models with more details:
+State-of-the-art ASR are selected as baseline models, pre-trained on multiple languages with the possibility of fine-tuning them for a specific language and domain.
+A description of these models, with additional details, is provided below:

 \textbf{Canary Flash}: Canary Flash \citet{zelaskoTrainingInferenceEfficiency2025} has been pre-trained on several languages (English, German, French, Spanish) and on various tasks such as ASR and translation.
-Canary Flash is based on Canary \citet{puvvadaLessMoreAccurate2024} that is an encoder-decoder model whose encoder is based on the FastConformer model \citet{rekeshFastConformerLinearly2023a} and the decoder on the Transformer architecture \citep{Vaswani2017AttentionIA}.
-Canary has the particularity of concatenating tokenizers \citet{dhawanUnifiedModelCodeSwitching2023} of different languages from SentencePiece.\footnote{\href{https://github.com/google/sentencepiece}{Google Sentencepiece Tokenizer}} In this reported work, English, Spanish, French and Wolof languages are concatenated with Canary's Tokenizer.
-These tokens are then transformed into token embedding before feeding it into the Transformer Decoder.
-In addition to the tokens of each language, Canary uses 1152 tokens for special tokens representation.
-Canary has at the time of writing this article, 3 variants such as canary-1b, canary-1b-flash, and canary-180m-flash.
-Canary-1b-flash version is chosen for conducting experiments because of its multilingual support.
-The canary-1b-flash model was trained on 85K hours of speech data, including 31K public data (FLEURS \citet{fleurs2022arxiv}, CoVOST v2 \citet{wangCoVoST2Massively2020}) and the rest on private data.
-The Mozilla CommonVoice 12 dataset \citet{ardilaCommonVoiceMassivelyMultilingual2020} is used as validation data for each language.
+Canary Flash is based on Canary \citet{inproceedings.10.21437} that is an encoder-decoder model whose encoder is based on the FastConformer model \citet{rekeshFastConformerLinearly2023a} and the decoder on the Transformer architecture \citep{NIPS2017_3f5ee243}.
+Canary has the distinctive feature of concatenating tokenizers \citet{dhawanUnifiedModelCodeSwitching2023} from different languages using SentencePiece.\footnote{\href{https://github.com/google/sentencepiece}{Google Sentencepiece Tokenizer}} In this work, English, Spanish, French and Wolof languages are concatenated with Canary's Tokenizer.
+These tokens are then transformed into token embedding before being fed into the Transformer decoder.
+In addition to the tokens of each language, Canary uses 1,152 special tokens representation.
+At the time of writing, Canary has three variants: canary-1b, canary-1b-flash, and canary-180m-flash.
+Canary-1b-flash version is chosen for the experiments because of its multilingual support.
+The canary-1b-flash model was trained on 85K hours of speech data, including 31K hours of public data (FLEURS \citet{10023141}, CoVOST v2 \citet{wang21s_interspeech}) and the remainder on private data.
+The Mozilla CommonVoice 12 dataset \citet{ardila-etal-2020-common} was used as validation data for each language.